 What made their video so good?
-Something so subtle, yet so profound, that most loved but couldn’t put their finger on?
-No, Gerber Knives didn’t suddenly invent a new method of video advertising or discover magic.
+Something so subtle, yet so profound, that the audience loved but couldn’t put their finger on?
+Gerber Knives didn’t suddenly invent an alternative method of video advertising or discover magic.

 “Hey Alexa, we’re out of laundry detergent.”

 “Ok Google, what’s the best Mexican restaurant near me?”